ULHPC/tutorials/python/basics/README.md

 You can think of it as an extension of Python virtualenv to all software, not just Python packages.

-**Attention when dealing with sensitive data:** Everyone can very easily contribute installation recipies to the bioconda channel, without verified identity or double-checking from the community.
-Therefore it's possible to insert malicious software.
-If you use bioconda when processing sensitive data, you should check the recipes to verify that they install software from the official sources.

 ### Install conda on the cluster

 Connect to the cluster and start an interactive job: